 Culminating centuries of knowledge and expertise, A-Beauty feeds the skin and body with natural and organic ingredients from the content of Africa, unearthing a beauty perspective that much of the world hasn’t yet seen.
 Founded upon rooted wealth and explored in abundance, it glorifies a past, present, and future rebirth of beauty.

 A-Beauty is not a new concept, but has been celebrated within the Black community for generations—that simple, effective, and healthy ingredients can marry together to deliver a radiant complexion.
-"The raw ingredients used in A-beauty formulations are clean, simple, and effective and derived from the rich African soil," CEO and founder of R&R Luxury, Valerie Ob, explains.
+"The raw ingredients used in A-beauty formulations are clean, simple, and effective and derived from the rich African soil," CEO and founder of R&R Luxury, Valerie Obaze, explains.
 "Most of these raw ingredients are sourced from the ‘shea belt’ which runs across the African Savannah, stretching from West to East Africa, and are unique to the continent."
 Shea butter is a famous ingredient that can only be sourced in its entirety within the African continent, and it can be found in all of R&R Luxury’s formulations.
-"At R&R Luxury, most of our product formulations are modern versions of ancient African skincare secrets that have been used by our ancestors for centuries as the key to ageless skin," Ob explains.
+"At R&R Luxury, most of our product formulations are modern versions of ancient African skincare secrets that have been used by our ancestors for centuries as the key to ageless skin," Obaze explains.
 "We use all-natural, plant-powered ingredients that are great for the skin and, because of the power of the ingredients, our formulations feature one to five ingredients maximum."

-Similarly, Emilia Ramos, CEO and Founder of Agrestal Beauty, says that for A-Beauty products, "each ingredient is uniquely sourced from the motherland, offering pure and organic plant-based products that nourish and soothe the skin."
+Similarly, Emilia Ramos, Founder of Agrestal Beauty, says that for A-Beauty products, "each ingredient is uniquely sourced from the motherland, offering pure and organic plant-based products that nourish and soothe the skin."
 Ensuring the preservation of the earth while utilizing its natural and healing abilities, formulas are then inspired by the land’s richness to deliver results.
 “Much of the continent is divided into three main biomes: subtropical desert, tropical savanna, and tropical forest, providing a rich bio-environment," explains Nomshado Baca, founder of A Complexion Company.
 "There are many efficacious ingredients which are cultivated using native farming practices, while others are sourced through careful wild harvesting by the local population.
-The connection between community and environment greatly impacts how ingredients are sourced, with many traditional beliefs emphasizing the responsibility of all community members to care for environment and to have reverence to their ancestral lands."
+The connection between community and environment greatly impacts how ingredients are sourced, with many traditional beliefs emphasizing the responsibility of all community members to care for [the] environment and to have reverence to their ancestral lands."

 So, why do we find that A-Beauty struggles with having a seat at the global beauty table?
-According to Business of Fashion, Africa withstands an annual growth rate of 5.6%, surpassing expectation, and prior to the pandemic, the e-commerce market alone was projected to have reached $19.8 billion.
+According to a 2020 article from Business of Fashion, Africa withstands an annual growth rate of 5.6%, surpassing expectation, and prior to the pandemic, the e-commerce market alone was projected to have reached $19.8 billion.
 In addition to this, South Africa alone amounted to an estimated $3.5 billion in 2018 with a forecast reach of $6.16 billion by 2024, according to Statista.